chevah/geck/content/sales.rst

 -------------------------

-The demo session content is similar to the documentation in that it is aimed at administrators familiar with file transfer software and protocols and other individuals involved.
+The demo session content is similar to the documentation in that it is aimed at system administrators and other individuals involved.

-Please do not hesitate to send your criteria of requirements so that we can better answer your questions in advance of the demo.
+Please send your criteria of requirements so that we can better answer your questions in advance of the demo.

 For those involved in procurement, please contact the Sales team.